menu

 Demographics

-The overall education level of Merrimac is somewhat higher than in the average US city of 21.84%: 26.56% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Merrimac who are college-educated is somewhat higher than the average US community of 21.84%: 26.56% of adults in Merrimac have at least a bachelor's degree.

 The per capita income in Merrimac in 2022 was $38,447, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $153,788 for a family of four.
 However, Merrimac contains both very wealthy and poor people as well.